holochain/docs-pages/src/pages/ds/code-fences.md

 ### Without Copy button

-To surpress the copy buttom you can wrap the code block in a `::: no-copy-button` container
+To surpress the copy buttom you can wrap the code block in a `::: output-block` container

 Single line
-::: no-copy-button
+::: output-block
 ```bash
 nix run github:/holochain/holochain#hc-scaffold -- web-app
 ```